PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 resources intended to help Californians during the pandemic.

-resources listed were sourced from other companies without the right to
+The community resources listed were sourced from other companies without the right to do so,

-systematic violation of California law...(which) may become a matter of
+"pervasive scam or systematic violation of California law...(which) may become a matter of public broad interest

 Privacy Experiment #4: Pandemic Privacy: Villians To the Rescue!

-companies, Google & Verily, use their “data platform” and “clinical
+How Alphabet-owned companies, Google & Verily, use their “data platform” and “clinical studies”

 Privacy Experiment #5: Testing the CCPA